aidanfoo96/MosBacFe/README.md

 # MosBacBGC
-A snakemake pipeline to interrogate Biosynthetic Gene Clusters in Mosquito Associated Bacteria
+A snakemake pipeline to interrogate Iron Acquisition Potential of Mosquito Associated Bacteria